brkyurun/etch-a-sketch/README.md

 - Initialized with a 16x16 grid.
 - Drag your pointer across the squares to paint them.
+- Select "Rainbow" to turn on the funk!
 - Click the "reset" button to create a new grid.
 You will be prompted with a confirmation, and to give a number between 2 and 65.
 Max cell-per-side is limited to 64 to not impact performance.